 The look is pleasing, inconspicuous and, as a deterrent against pigeons, the strategy does work.
 Pigeons do not like to wade through lush flowers.
 They are naturally wary of what may lurk underneath.

 Decoy predators – such as toy owls, falcons, or other birds of prey – can help deter birds from ravaging your garden’s harvests.
 However, like the scarecrow, if these stationary decoys are not relocated often, birds will soon learn that they are harmless.

-Moving your toy owls and decoy predators around in the garden will keep neighborhood birds from swooping in to consume your harvest.
+Moving your toy owls and decoy predators around in the garden will keep neighbourhood birds from swooping in to consume your harvest.
 Decoys that move or make a sound are even better at deterring birds.